rjfarmer/gfort2py/README.md

 ### Arrays

-Remember that fortran by defaulthas 1-based array numbering while numpy is 0-based.
+Remember that fortran by default has 1-based array numbering while numpy is 0-based.